foremna/candyshop/README.md

 # Online store of unusual sweets

-## Online store developed on react
+## Online store developed on ReactJS

 In the project directory, you can run: